Greenwich station: DLR

+Additional services call at the station during the peak hours, increasing the service to up to 22 tph in each direction, with up to 8 tph during the peak hours running to and from Stratford instead of Bank.

 History

 The National Rail line is one of London's oldest – the London and Greenwich Railway is reputed to be the world's first suburban railway.
 It was designed by former army engineer George Landmann, and promoted by entrepreneur George Walter.
 A massive brick viaduct with 878 arches was built to a station in Spa Road (Bermondsey), and later to London Bridge.
 The line opened on 8 February 1836 from Deptford, and on 24 December 1838 from a temporary station in Greenwich.
 Greenwich's handsome station building was designed by George Smith and opened in 1840, making it one of the oldest station buildings in the world.

 The South Eastern Railway (SER) leased the Greenwich branch from 1 January 1845.

 The South Eastern and Chatham Railway was formed on 1 January 1899 and as such took over operation of the station.
 The SER and London Chatham and Dover Railway formed a "management committee" comprising the directors of both companies and merged the two companies' operations both of which were on the brink of bankruptcy forced by years of bitter competition.

 Up to this point the four tracks through the station (two of which had platforms, two of which did not) terminated at a sector plate which is a traverser that rotates around a pivot that is not at the centre and therefore cannot rotate through 360˚.
 This saves space and means locomotives can be transferred from one track to another.
 The original railway company's board room was located at that end of the station behind the sector plate.
 Both of these features were removed when the line was extended towards Maze Hill.